Campaigners call for sports to drop sponsorship deals with polluting car brands

 Team GB Olympic gold medallist Etienne Stott joined experts and researchers to condemn sponsorship deals with global car brands that pollute the environment, and compared them with earlier tobacco advertising campaigns.

-Researchers said major car makers like Toyota and BMW are spending £3.6 billion on sport sponsorship deals as a way to improve their image on sustainability despite them lobbying governments to delay climate policy.
+Researchers said major car makers like Toyota and BMW are spending £3.6bn on sport sponsorship deals as a way to improve their image on sustainability despite them lobbying governments to delay climate policy.

 The report by the New Weather Institute and the Badvertising campaign, published on Wednesday, cites sponsorship deals like BMW becoming the sustainability partner of Real Madrid Football Club and Toyota providing “sustainable mobility solutions” for the Giro d’Italia cycling race.